 - SATRI grants: SATRI funds only the Kappa Chapter, its active members and alumni.
 We are limited to smaller grants of less than $750 (with some occasional exceptions) and these primarily are limited to things of benefit to the entire chapter, such as educational events, literary publications, and computer equipment.

 - SAEF grants: The Saint Anthony Educational Foundation is an arm of the national Saint Anthony Hall organization, and it is open for grant requests from individual members and alumni, entire chapters, and even graduate organizations.
 If the chapter would like a grant that exceeds SATRI's $750 limit, SAEF is the place to go.
-SAEF has funded our more expensive computer equipment, our piano, and our projector.
+For instance, SAEF has previously funded Chapter grants for computer equipment, a piano, and a projector.
 SAEF is also willing to fund individual educational projects, such as travel to academic conferences, thesis research, and other educational efforts.
-More information about SAEF grants is available at https://stanthonyhall.site-ym.com/?page=saefgrants
+More information about SAEF grants is available at https://www.stanthonyhall.org/page/saefgrants

 That's great!
 How do I get some of this money?

 Obtaining grant money from SATRI or SAEF requires submitting a formal grant proposal.
 SATRI proposals may be slightly less formal than SAEF proposals, especially for more routine requests.
 They may also be submitted at any time for immediate consideration, although they should be submitted at least in advance of any events they are intended to fund.
 SAEF maintains more rigid deadlines, requires more detail in their proposals, and considers proposals only twice a year, in January and May.